lhansford/manager-readme/README.md

 ### Calendars

 I keep my work calendar public, so you can check when I'm available and if my currently scheduled event is potentially interruptible.
-I like to time block work in my calendar for my own benefit, but these events are not set in stone, so I set the color of those events to gray and mark them as "free" so you can book me during that same time.
+I like to time block work in my calendar for my own benefit, but these events are not set in stone, so I mark them as "free" so you can book me during that same time.

 ### Meetings